Understanding Pointing Terminology for Period Properties in South Nottinghamshire and North West Leicestershire

 Over time, this mismatch spoils the appearance of the wall and shortens the lifespan of the masonry.

-Solution: use lime mortar, which is softer and breathable, and repair or replace any damaged bricks or stone to restore the wall and prevent future deterioration.
+Solution: Use lime mortar, which is softer and breathable.
+Repair or replace any damaged bricks or stone to restore the wall and prevent future deterioration.